timbostop/qutio/_posts/2025/2025-05-18-turning-old-unused-ipads-into-photoframes/2025-05-18-turning-old-unused-ipads-into-photo-frames.md

 Luckily whilst digging through some forums I came across [Pixette](https://pixette.app/) - an app written by someone with similar ambitions.
 But this time - and for good or bad - Pixette doesn't have any integrations with 3rd party tools.
 Instead it is a way to display a \*locally\* served image library (off a NAS or similar) onto an iPad.
 This turns out to be genius and actually means that my new solution can be much more resilient to future changes in tech.

-So Pixette runs on my old laptop and expects the details of a local WebDav server which contains the images to display.
+So Pixette runs on my old iPad and expects the details of a local WebDav server which contains the images to display.
 This takes the responsibility for getting the images in sync away from the iPad and means it can just focus on displaying the images.
+Much better.

 In order to create a working solution I then needed to create the missing local server and somehow connect it to a source of photos.
 Now Google Photos is out because of the same restrictions via the API - and even Google has stopped providing an automatic "syncing" tool for a desktop or laptop computer.

-I happened to have a mini computer used for other purposes (e.g. HomeAssistant) that I could use for this.
+I happened to have a mini PC running as a local server used for other purposes (e.g. Home Assistant) that I could use for this.
 But the clincher was coming across [rclone](https://rclone.org/) which is a very capable synchronisation tool which happens to have a Dropbox integration AND can serve files over WebDav.

 So below I'm going to take you through the steps I needed to do to get this working.
 And I can say it is now just as good as before - but even more resilient.